corda/corda/docs/source/design/float/design.md

 9. This will remove the original item from the source queue.
 10. If delivery fails due to link loss the subscriber should be closed until a new link is established to ensure messages are not consumed.
 11. If delivery fails for other reasons there should be some for of periodic retry over the AMQP link.
-12. For authentication checks the client cert returned from the remote server will be checked and the link dropped if it doesnt match expectations.
+12. For authentication checks the client cert returned from the remote server will be checked and the link dropped if it doesn't match expectations.

 #### Out of process Artemis Broker and Bridges
 ![Out of process Artemis Broker and Bridges](./out-of-proc-artemis-broker-bridges.png)

 1. Move the Artemis broker and bridge formation logic out of the node.
 This requires formalising the bridge creation requests, but allows clustered brokers, standardised AMQP usage and ultimately pluggable brokers.
 2. We should implement a netty socket server on the bridge and forward authenticated packets to the local Artemis broker inbound queues.
 An AMQP server socket is required for the float, although it should be transparent whether a NodeInfo refers to a bridge socket address, or an Artemis broker.
 3. The queue names should use the sha-256 of the PublicKey not the full key.
 Also, the name should be used for in and out queues, so that multiple distinct nodes can coexist on the same broker.
-This will simplify development as developers just run a background broker and shouldnt need to restart it.
+This will simplify development as developers just run a background broker and shouldn't need to restart it.
 4. To export the network map information and to initiate bridges a non-durable bridge control protocol will be needed (in blue).
 Essentially the messages declare the local queue names and target TLS link information.
 For in-bound messages only messages for known inbox targets will be acknowledged.
 5. It should not be hard to make the bridges active-passive HA as they contain no persisted message state and simple RPC can resync the state of the bridge.
 6. Queue creation will remain with the node as this must use non-AMQP mechanisms and because flows should be able to queue sent messages even if the bridge is temporarily down.